alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 ### Find Your Specialty

 You cannot be a top developer by just being a generalist.
-Luckily there are many disciplines inside software engineering UX, data science, security, scalability product owner, scrum master, stakeholder
+Luckily there are many disciplines inside software engineering.
-Gaming, devops, embedded, graphs, physics simulation, quality, mobile, machine learning, analytics.
+A few of them are:

+* UX,
+* data science,
+* security,
+* scalability,
+* development methodology,
+* gaming,
+* DevOps,
+* embedded systems,
+* physics simulation,
+* visualization,
+* quality assurance,
+* mobile apps,
+* machine learning,
+* analytics.

-Your knowledge should be T-shaped: a shallow familiarity with many disciplines,
+Your knowledge should be T-shaped: a shallow familiarity with many disciplines, and deep understanding of one or two.

 ### Get Involved In The Community